 While relapse prevention is a major component of opioid addiction treatment, the reality of living substance-free after an inpatient drug rehab program can be more difficult than people think.
 Aftercare services reinforce lessons learned in treatment to help individuals make better choices and live healthier lives.

 Find Treatment For Heroin And Opioid Addiction

 The highly addictive nature of heroin and other opioid drugs leads many people to drop out of treatment or relapse before completing a rehab program.
-Our multifaceted treatment plans at The Bluffs works with individuals to resolve all of the factors that contribute to addiction so they can find freedom in recovery.
+Our multifaceted treatment plans at The Bluffs works with individuals to resolve all the factors that contribute to addiction, so they can find freedom in recovery.